salesforce/refocus-ldk/LensDeveloperGuide.md

 * a sample is created
 * a sample is updated
+* a sample is updated but the only modified attribute is the "updatedAt" timestamp
 * a sample is deleted
 * a new or unpublished subject is published
 * a published subject is updated